"Someone asked me how long it took to write this song. After careful reflection — two lifetimes, intertwined. The lifetime of Monik, and my own."

 The most ordinary beginning to the most extraordinary story.
 A YouTube comment.
 November 14th, 2014.

 A love that was never private — it was always a gift to anyone watching.
-"True love's so rare to see."
+My sole reason for living was to make her smile.

 COVID.
 The phone.
 The screen.
 Just not enough.
 Never enough.
 And Monik beginning to get sick.